 For the duration of their placement, volunteers stay in homestays with local families, providing locally sourced food.
 Volunteers are encouraged to use local public transport when travelling to and from projects and to buy resources from local vendors.

-Volunteers prohibited from taking photos at their projects or with service users.
-Taking photos can distract people from teaching or running activities.
-At the weekends, volunteers are discouraged from paying children for photos, as this can encourage a begging culture.
-It is explained to volunteers that it is not responsible to show off their wealth to others and an expensive camera or phone is a clear way to show the economic discrepancy between people from the west and the locals.
+At the weekends, and in the homestay area and community, volunteers are not to photograph children, as children can not consent to their image potentially being shared.
+It is further explained to volunteers that it is not responsible to show off their wealth to others and an expensive camera or phone is a clear way to show the economic discrepancy between some foreigners and some locals.

 During orientation, volunteers are given guidelines to ensure they stay safe in Bali and Sri Lanka.
 For example, volunteers should always stay in pairs at least.
 Volunteers should pre-arrange their transport plans, especially at night, and they should keep their homestay address in Sinhalese or Indonesian with them at all times.
 The guidelines also include important day-to-day advice such as where it is safe to withdraw money from local ATM machines.

 Volunteers are encouraged to use public transport in pairs during the day throughout the course of their placement.
 In Bali there is very limited public transport so volunteers are also given the details of local taxis that the SLV.Global team know personally and who will offer our volunteers the local resident prices.
 Our volunteers in Sri Lanka are given a volunteer card with the official National Youth Services stamp.
 The back of the volunteer card explains that the individual is an unpaid volunteer teaching in Sri Lanka and that they would appreciate a local or reasonable price.